MeanBean87/readme-generator/README.md

 1. Clone repository from "git@github.com:MeanBean87/readme-generator.git".
 2. Navigate to the root directory of the project using CLI.
-3. Install "inquirer.js" using the command "npm i inquirer" while in the project root directory.
+3. From the CLI type "npm install".
-4. Using the CLI type "node index.js" to start the application
+4. Using the CLI type "node index.js" to start the application.
 5. Video walkthrough of installation can be found [here](https://drive.google.com/file/d/1uc42Uf1VRRS1AzRkezTrEXJmjrmckzsu/view).  or at URL: https://drive.google.com/file/d/1uc42Uf1VRRS1AzRkezTrEXJmjrmckzsu/view.

 ## Usage